20 EdTech Resources for Educators to Use This Term

 Are you looking for simple ways to make your lesson planning, classes and homework more enjoyable?
 Alongside the well-known online tools, there is a range of edtech resources available for educators which many aren’t even aware of.
 Below is a list of 20 brilliant tools that can help to increase the impact of your teaching.

 Did you know that many educators are pinning lesson plans, projects, and a range of other inspirational materials?
-A little bit if inspiration and thinking out of the box can do wonders for revitalising your lessons and Pinterest is just the place to start.
+A little bit of inspiration and thinking out of the box can do wonders for revitalizing your lessons and Pinterest is just the place to start.

 Schoology is a social site which allows teachers to seamlessly plan and manage lessons.
 The learning management system promotes connecting people with content and systems that fuel education.
 With its easy to use platform, educators and their students can look forward to sharing knowledge and learning.

 Boom Essays is a professional writing service which covers a wide range of subjects.
 With numerous talented writers on hand, you could find this site useful in sourcing sample essays and model answers to hand out to your class.

 OpenStudy encourages teamwork by offering pupils the chance to get together online and form study groups.
 With so much emphasis on the Internet and social media, this is a great way of convincing students to make use of the technology available to them for a worthy cause – their education.

 Similarly, ePals is an interactive site which makes studying cool.
 Focussing on students, it helps them to learn languages and teaches them about different cultures by connecting them with pupils from all over the world.
 As previously mentioned, not all educators are in a position to participate in exchange trip due to funds so this is a brilliant way to encourage pupils to form bonds with international students.